kimlavoie/BeepBeep2/doc/YPath_manual.md

     a/b/c = 3

 Reaching a list entry:
-  A number return the value at the zero-indexed position of the list, whatever the valie is.
+  A number return the value at the zero-indexed position of the list, whatever the value is.

   example:
     [[0, [1,2,3], 4], 5]